silinternational/idp-pw-api-passwordstore-multiple/README.md

 When you call `getMeta(...)` on this `Multiple` class, it will only call `getMeta(...)` on the first password store in the list, returning it's resposne to you.

+## Features

+For more information about this password store's features, see the `features/multiple.feature` file.